pseducode/infinite-word/readme.md

-little pyython implementation of wordle, with infinite guesses, for practice.
+little pyython implementation of wordle, with infinite guesses, for practice/fun.

 uses wordle wordlist, from github